 Sample Answer: I would start by writing a function that takes in a number of nodes and returns the number of nodes in the tree.
 Next, I would write a function that takes in a node and returns the parent node.
 Finally, I would write a function that takes in a node and returns the left and right child nodes.

-Question Overview: Program managers are responsible for making decisions that affect multiple projects.
-This question asks applicants to describe their decision-making style and how they make decisions that benefit the company.
+Question Overview: Program managers are responsible for the success of multiple projects.
+This question asks applicants to rank the importance of each project to the company.